feup-infolab/ckan-install-script/README.md

 systemd script added to start [CKAN](http://ckan.org/) as a service.
 This is intended to allow the python virtualenv to be loaded on service startup.

+##Monitoring CKAN

+CKAN prints its output to the journal.
+To monitor, use the following command:

+`sudo journalctl -f`

 ##Acknowledgements

 This work was supported by project NORTE-07-0124-FEDER-000059, financed by the North Portugal Regional Operational Programme (ON.2-O Novo Norte), under the National Strategic Reference Framework (NSRF), through the European Regional Development Fund (ERDF), and by national funds, through the Portuguese funding agency, Fundação para a Ciência e a Tecnologia (FCT).
 João Rocha da Silva was also supported by research grant SFRH/BD/77092/2011, provided by the Portuguese funding agency, Fundação para a Ciência e a Tecnologia (FCT).